imanghafoori1/laravel-temp-tag/README.md

 - You wanna activate a Coupon code to be usable for a day.

-Then you put a temporary tag on them and check to see if the tag is
+Then you put a temporary tag on them and check to see if the tag is there.

 and many other use cases.

 ### Keynotes: